RichardTjokroutomo/stockAPI/README.md

 The purpose of this project is for me to learn and practice:
 > - ASP.NET webAPI (version 7.0.102)
-> - MVC Architectural pattern
+> - MVC Architectural pattern (minus the View, unless you consider the response as view :v)
 > - Dependency injection design patterns
 > - Designing RESTFUL APIs, along with proper HTTP responses for each requests.
 > - C#